geoffrich/svelte-adapter-azure-swa/README.md

 # svelte-adapter-azure-swa-next

-The experimental fork of the official adapter repo (see below)
+The experimental fork of [the original adapter repo](https://github.com/geoffrich/svelte-adapter-azure-swa)

 # svelte-adapter-azure-swa